 In an effort to combat the many issues related to childhood obesity and problems associated with being overweight, public schools across the country are experimenting with new programs to stimulate enhanced health for their students.
 For example, as The Boston Globe reports, Massachusetts public schools are beginning to send home “weight reports” to inform a child’s parents of whether or not a child weighs too much or too little.
 Based on a model developed by schools in Arkansas and New York City, early childhood obesity screenings are intended to provide both parents and children with greater awareness, information, and preventative support.

 In addition to weight assessments, many schools are prohibiting the consumption of sodas and certain types of junk foods in schools, as it impacts how children learn.
-As students today consume more sugary beverages and less water, students are arriving to school dehydrated, distracted, and unable to concentrate.
-Adding to the mental impacts of these sugary sweets, the soda and junk food consumption also adds to the problems of a child’s waistline.
+As students today consume more sugary beverages and less water, students are arriving at school dehydrated, distracted, and unable to concentrate.
+Adding to the mental impacts of these sugary sweets, soda, and junk food consumption also adds to the problems of a child’s waistline.
 As a result, school leaders are taking a closer look at what students are eating, and they are refining rules to enforce what can and cannot be consumed on school grounds.

 The Implication of Young Dieting

 According to The Independent, children even as young as 9 years old are now reportedly embarking on diets due to experiencing harsh teasing and taunting at school.
 Although many young kids who feel the need to go on diets are actually of normal weight, psychologists at Leeds University estimate that 21 percent of girls and 16 percent of boys who are of primary school ages are teased for being overweight.
-This experience results in an overall decrease in self esteem and confidence.
-In fact, 20 percent of the Leeds University surveyed students reported that they have been bullied because of their physical size and shape; in reality, however, only ? of the 383 taunted children were actually clinically overweight or obese.
+This experience results in an overall decrease in self-esteem and confidence.
+In fact, 20 percent of the Leeds University surveyed students reported that they have been bullied because of their physical size and shape; in reality, however, only a small percentage of the 383 taunted children were actually clinically overweight or obese.

 According to experts, a school’s focus on diet, weight loss, and appearance may be one of the many factors that are contributing to this bullying and harassment.
 As The Independent further explains, “Such an early initiation into the diet culture can act as a trigger for eating disorders including excessive weight control and bulimia.”
 Considering that weight is now a new focus for our schools and young children, experts assert that parents must take immediate intervention steps if they feel their child is struggling or being taunted.
-As Kids Health further asserts, any parents who are concerned of their child’s health or issues with weight should make an appointment with their child’s doctor.
+As Kids Health further asserts, any parents who are concerned about their child’s health or issues with weight should make an appointment with their child’s doctor.
 A medical expert can help provide a parent and a child with tools, tips, and resources to help boost a child’s both physical and mental wellbeing.